realpython/members/README.md

 #### Incomplete

-1. Users should be able to view lessons on the sidebar in the correct order (current)
-1. Users should be able to hide/show lessons on the sidebar
+1. Users should be able to hide/show lessons on the sidebar (current)
 1. Users should be able to see the current chapter and lesson highlighted on the sidebar
 1. Users should be able to view all standards
 1. Users should be able to view an about page detailing the relationship between chapters, lessons, standards, and exercises